 1963 - A new constitution separates church and state, guarantees civil and individual rights and endorses civilian control of the military.
 These and other reforms are too confronting for the conservative elite and, following tacit approval from the US, the government is overturned in a military coup on 25 September.

-1965 - On 24 April dissatisfaction with civilian junta installed following the 1963 coup boils over into revolution followed by a brief civil war.
+1965 - On 24 April dissatisfaction with the civilian junta installed following the 1963 coup boils over into revolution followed by a brief civil war.

 On 28 April the US intervenes, sending in troops to secure the capital and restore order.
 An OAS-sponsored peace force later supplements the US forces.